 Organizational Background.
-The Internet Engineering Task Force (IETF) is an international Internet standards-development activity in which volunteers from vendors, operators, universities, etc. participate.
-The "organizational home" of the IETF is the Internet Society, a District of Columbia non-profit corporation and 501(c)(3) tax-exempt entity based in Reston, Virginia and Geneva, Switzerland.
-The IETF conducts most of its activities through working groups (WGs) that communicate through online forums and e-mail exchanges, as well as three in-person meetings per year in locations across the globe.
+The Internet Engineering Task Force (IETF) is a global Internet standards-development activity in which engineers from network equipment vendors, network operators, Internet companies, universities, and others participate on a voluntary basis.
+The IETF is organized as an activity of the Internet Society (ISOC), a District of Columbia non-profit corporation and 501(c)(3) tax-exempt entity based in Reston, Virginia and Geneva, Switzerland.
+The IETF conducts most of its activities through working groups that communicate via email and conference calls, as well as three in-person meetings per year in locations across the globe.

-The oversight of the IETF is conducted through a variety of committees including the Internet Engineering Steering Group (IESG), which oversees and approves standardization activity; the IETF Administrative Oversight Committee (IAOC), which is responsible for administrative matters including contracts and meeting planning; the Internet Architecture Board (IAB) which is responsible for architectural oversight of IETF activities, Internet Standards Process oversight and appeal, and the appointment of the RFC Editor; the Internet Research Task Force (IRTF) which is responsible for promoting research of importance to the evolution of the future Internet; and the IETF Trust, which is an independent charitable trust formed in Virginia for the purpose of holding and licensing IETF-related intellectual property.
-The IETF Administrative Director (IAD) is a member of the IAOC and IETF Trust and is the primary point of contact for IETF administrative matters.
+The oversight of the IETF is conducted through a variety of committees including the Internet Engineering Steering Group (IESG), which oversees and approves standardization activity; the IETF Administrative Oversight Committee (IAOC), which is responsible for administrative matters including contracts and meeting planning; the Internet Architecture Board (IAB) which is responsible for architectural oversight of IETF activities, Internet standards process oversight and appeal, and the appointment of the RFC Editor; the Internet Research Task Force (IRTF) which is responsible for promoting research of importance to the evolution of the future Internet; and the IETF Trust, which is an independent charitable trust formed in Virginia for the purpose of holding and licensing IETF-related intellectual property.
+The IETF Administrative Director (IAD) is a member of the IAOC.